Albert II of Monaco: Succession issues

 As Rainier III's health declined, Albert's lack of legitimate children became a matter of public and political concern owing to the legal and international consequences.
-Had Prince Albert succeeded his father and died without lawful heirs, it would have triggered Article 3 of the 1918 Franco-Monegasque Treaty, according to which the Principality of Monaco would become a protectorate of the French Republic.
+Had Albert succeeded his father and died without lawful heirs, it would have triggered Article 3 of the 1918 Franco-Monegasque Treaty, according to which the Principality of Monaco would become a protectorate of the French Republic.
 Prior to 2002, Monaco's constitution stipulated that only the last reigning prince's "direct and legitimate" descendants could inherit the crown.

 On 2 April 2002, Monaco promulgated Princely Law 1.249, which provides that if a reigning prince dies without surviving legitimate issue, the throne passes to his legitimate siblings and their legitimate descendants of both sexes, according to the principle of male-preference primogeniture.

-Under the current constitution, neither Jazmin nor Alexandre are in the line of succession to the Monegasque throne as they are not Prince Albert II's legitimate children, and he emphasised their ineligibility to inherit the throne in statements confirming his paternity.
-Monegasque law stipulates that any non-adulterine illegitimate child is legitimised by the eventual marriage of his/her parents, thereupon obtaining the rights to which that child would have been entitled if born in lawful marriage.
+Under the current constitution, neither Jazmin nor Alexandre is in the line of succession to the Monegasque throne, as they are not Albert's legitimate children, and he emphasized their ineligibility to inherit the throne in statements confirming his paternity.
+Monegasque law stipulates that any non-adulterine illegitimate child is legitimized by the eventual marriage of his/her parents, thereby obtaining the rights to which that child would have been entitled if born in lawful marriage.
 Thus Alexandre would have become Monaco's heir apparent under current law if Albert were to marry Alexandre's mother.
 In a 2005 exchange with American reporter Larry King, Albert stated that this would not happen.

-Prior to the birth of Princess Gabriella and Prince Jacques, Prince Albert's elder sister, Caroline, Princess of Hanover, was heir presumptive and, according to the Grimaldi house law, bore the traditional title of Hereditary Princess of Monaco.
+Prior to the birth of Princess Gabriella and Prince Jacques, Albert's elder sister, Caroline, Princess of Hanover, was heir presumptive and, according to the Grimaldi house law, bore the traditional title of Hereditary Princess of Monaco.
 Following their births, she is now third in line.